asntech/improse/README.md

 Cite Us
 =========
-If you use Improse please cite us:
+If you use imPROSE please cite us: